silentorb/marloth-story-docs/docs/general/marloth-narrative-guidelines.md

 * Avoid isolation scenes that don't add to a collective sense of introspective growth along a personal journey
   * Minimize scenes where a protagonist is alone and not introspective
   * If a scene is not particularly introspective, consider ways to add friends to it
+* Don't glorifying isolation
+  * This is an easy pitfall to slip into
+  * People need people
+  * Don't glorify loners

 ### Legend